JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Create your workspace

-Now that you have installed Go, you can create your workspace and download your first package.
-This section first describes the workspace and then provides instructions on creating it and verifying that it is set up correctly.
+Now that you have installed Go, you can create your workspace, which is a directory structure containing three directories below the root directory:

-### Understanding the workspace

-Your workspace directory structure will contain three main directories:

 .
 ├─ bin    # executables
 ├─ pkg    # package downloads
 └─ src    # source files

-These directories each have different purposes:
+These directories each contain different files:

 - `bin`.
-Contains executables built and installed by the Go compiler from your source code.
+Executables built and installed by the Go compiler from your source code.
 - `pkg`.
-Contains third-party source code packages with functionality you can use in your Go programs.
+Third-party source packages containing source code you can use in your Go programs.
 - `src`.
-Contains your Go source files.
+Your Go source files.
 The Go compiler uses these to create the executables in `bin`.

 The `bin`, `pkg`, and `src` directories will likely contain many subdirectories.